AleoNet/welcome/documentation/concepts/network/core-architecture.md

 For more detailed information on these components, check out [specification](../../references/03_specifications.md) section in reference, which covers SnarkVM and SnarkOS in depth.

+## Aleo Roadmap

+Aleo is consistently improving its protocol to enhance privacy, scalability, and usability.
+The roadmap outlines key initiatives and projects that aim to strengthen the network's infrastructure, introduce new features, and optimize performance.
+By following the roadmap, developers and users can stay informed about upcoming releases and participate in the evolution of the Aleo ecosystem.

+For the latest updates on Aleo's development progress and future milestones, visit the official [Aleo Roadmap](https://aleo.org/roadmap/).

 ## What makes Aleo permissionless, private and programmable ?

 An overview of the Aleo network architecture will help contextualize the concepts introduced in the learn section.